Who is eligible to apply for an Exploratory Seminar?

 - Registration: Details (including name, contact information, title, and institutional affiliation) about the organizer (and the co-organizer, if applicable)

-- Proposal: Tentative title, executive summary, ideal date to host the program, and narrative (2,500-word limit) of your proposed seminar or workshop, including the background, motivation, specific ideas to be explored, and description of why the Exploratory Seminar or the Accelerator Workshop program is best suited to/needed for your proposal.
+- Proposal: Tentative title, executive summary, and narrative (2,500-word limit) of your proposed seminar or workshop, including the background, motivation, specific ideas to be explored, and description of why the Exploratory Seminar or the Accelerator Workshop program is best suited to/needed for your proposal.
 [Note: Accelerator Workshop applications also require a description of the desired outcome(s) for the proposal.]

 - Invitees: List of people who would ideally participate, with details (name, contact information, title, affiliation, etc.) and a brief rationale for inviting each person